vladb00mer/triangleRestAssured/README.md

 2. Expected status code <422> but was <404>.

 problems:
-because of founded bugs I was unable to get triangle list so I don't know "triangleID" and can't use it(
+because of found bugs I was unable to get triangle list so I don't know "triangleID" and can't use it(